Eastlink (company): History

-Criticism

-In 2015, Eastlink came under fire for introducing data caps of 15 GB/month for broadband customers.
-Critics argued that the amount of data was considered unusually low for residential internet.

-In 2017, Eastlink decided to revoke the email address of a customer who had been using it since 1998 because they concluded it was misleading and could be confused with an Eastlink service.
-Eastlink gave the customer 30 days notice to "go through 20 years worth of email".
+In 2023, Eastlink purchased Kapuskasing, Ontario ISP NeoTech.

 Service offerings

 Cable Internet and TV

 Eastlink delivers digital video/television and cable-network-based Internet services with speeds up to 940 megabits per second, one of the faster networks of this kind in North America.
 It was one of the first companies in North America to bundle digital cable and broadband Internet services with home phone service.

 Eastlink's 350 and 940 megabit service have unlimited usage, both while standalone and while included in a bundle.

-Eastlink also produces community channels branded as Eastlink TV to serve the company's cable customers.
+Eastlink also produces community channels branded as Eastlink Community TV to serve the company's cable customers.

 Eastlink offers video on demand, digital video recorders and high definition television (HDTV) services in many communities across Canada.

 Wireless

 Eastlink spent $25 million during the 2008 Advanced Wireless Services auction for 19 licenses in Ontario and Atlantic Canada as well as Grande Prairie, Alberta.
 The company announced in 2011 that it would introduce wireless services, beginning with Nova Scotia and Prince Edward Island.
 In February 2013, Eastlink launched its wireless service with evolved high speed packet access (HSPA+) and long-term evolution (LTE) services available at the launch date.

 As Eastlink deployed many wireless repeater towers for its Motorola Canopy service launched as part of the Broadband for Rural Nova Scotia initiative, upgrading these to serve as a cellular and Wi-Fi mesh network with the intent of attracting third parties with no tower access, such as Wind, to partner with Eastlink.

 In May 2016, Eastlink announced that it would launch wireless service in the cities of Timmins and Sudbury in northern Ontario.
 Eastlink activated its LTE network, including Voice over LTE, in Timmins on June 1, 2016 with the LTE network in Sudbury activated on June 9, 2016.

 In March 2022, Eastlink launched a 5G network in partnership with Ericsson.
-Right now the new 5G network is live in parts of the Halifax Regional Municipality and St.John, New Brunswick.
+Right now the new 5G network is live in parts of the Halifax Regional Municipality and Saint John, New Brunswick.

 CLEC services

 Eastlink was the first major Canadian cable company to offer competitive local telephone service in its territory in 1999 over a fibre optic network.
-In 2005 the area code 902 telephone market was the most competitive telephone exchange in North America and this was credited to Eastlink's presence in the market.
+In 2005, the area code 902 telephone market was the most competitive telephone exchange in North America and this was credited to Eastlink's presence in the market.
 Eastlink was also the first provider to deliver local telephone competition to its service area in New Brunswick in 2005.